TechnicalPursuit/TIBET/README.md

 TIBET's tools, changes you make to your JavaScript, HTML, and CSS are reflected instantly without reload delays.

-Without the overhead of reload thousands of times a day your development process "flows".
-TIBET's interactive command line, web shell, and IDE support a fully-immersive experience.
+Without the disruption of thousands of reloads per day your development process "flows".
+TIBET's interactive command line, web shell, and IDE make your development process far more efficient.

 # Installation